atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

-quite inasive, it generally receives wrong impres fions. -- How many idle girls have I Seen throwing themselves into a great chair, while Such expresiions as these came languidly from their lips, “ld!! don’t know what in the. world, to do with myself.” — Such girls hurry from place, to place, merely ta kill time, and put wicked thoughts out of their heads, as they wilt tell you j but I may venture to affirm, that they render themselves the most contemptible creatures in the universe by So doing. — —.
+quite inasive, it generally receives wrong impres fions. -- How many idle girls have I Seen throwing themselves into a great chair, while Such expresiions as these came languidly from their lips, "ld!! don’t know what in the. world, to do with myself." — Such girls hurry from place, to place, merely ta kill time, and put wicked thoughts out of their heads, as they wilt tell you j but I may venture to affirm, that they render themselves the most contemptible creatures in the universe by So doing. — —.
 Not in So ridiculous a. manner does my lovely Charlotte aft; never did I See her idle; her books, her drawing, her music, her needle, by turns employ her,. and keep her from yielding too much to a charming tenderness of heart, of which She is, I perceive, with transport, posielted.
 She received me with an unusual fostness in her behaviour, and with a Sort of confusion, which discovered more sensibility, than I had ever observed in her before. -- We Soon, however, entered into a conversation, in which Sire, bore her part with a delicacy and Spirit which charmed me, while 1 hung over her, like milton’s Adam, enamoured! — While I was So engaged, the busy dawson, impertinently, aflred her, if Sire chose to dress— — could not bear to part with her — I detained her hand, while my eyes and my tongue told her a thousand tender truths — which She, however, with the sweetest consusion, collect flattering ones. — I would fain have kept her — She would not Stay — I begged her to let me dine with her— — appeared quite surprised at my request -- -- She paused -- -- She blushed, and looked fo